 Native to Polynesia and Tropical Asia, the Tamanu Tree is a very functional part of day to day life.
-It is often planted in hedgerows and along the side of roads as an effective windbreak which stops a lot of wind erosion to the soil.
-The timber of the tree is not usually large enough for construction or furniture but it is frequently used in making small boats.
-Tamanu Oil is made from the kernels of the tree’s fruits.
+It is often planted in hedgerows and along the side of roads as an effective windbreak, which stops a lot of wind erosion to the soil.
+The timber of the tree is not usually large enough for construction or furniture, but it is frequently used in making small boats.
+Tamanu Oil is produced from the kernels of the tree’s fruits.

 It is said to have a rich, woody scent, but to me, Tamanu Oil smells of curry!
 When it is blended into a cream or a lotion, the strong smell mellows a lot, and is more “hay like” and can also be masked with essential oils.